iKyalo/kk-wholesale/README.md

 - **Administrator** — has access to the entire system.
 - **Branch Manager** — manages stores and operations belonging to their branch.
 - **Store Manager** — manages operations for their assigned store.

-User-to-store and user-to-branch access is expected to be controlled through the application's relationships and authorization logic.

 ### Inventory